brandon3123/directory-organizer/README.md

 # Directory Organizer

-This is a project that I created to help me organize directorys on my computer.
+This is a project that I created to help me organize directories on my computer.
 Especially my Downloads folder...

 This project contains the following scripts.